Lorenzooone/TAD-Builder/README.md

 # TAD Builder
 TAD Builder is a Python script to build a TAD, an installable DSiWare channel, as well as offering related functions.
-TAD Builder in particular can be used to build homebrew TADs compatible with development consoles and NMenu with the tad\_build command. tad\_build\_no\_sign can be used to build non-encrypted and non-signed homebrew TADs, which can be used with Unlaunch on retail consoles.
+TAD Builder in particular can be used to build homebrew TADs compatible with development consoles and TwlNmenu with the tad\_build command. tad\_build\_no\_sign can be used to build non-encrypted and non-signed homebrew TADs, which can be used with Unlaunch on retail consoles.

 ## Commands